manuelernestog/weektodo-web-v2/src/pages/blog/weektodo-release-1.7.md

 ---
 layout: "../../layout/PostLayout.astro"
-title: "WeekToDo 1.7.0 Now with Native Notifications and Reminders"
+title: "Weektodo 1.7.0 Now with Native Notifications and Reminders"
-description: "We are launching WeekToDo 1.7.0 and it is full of improvements and significant changes to improve..."
+description: "We are launching Weektodo 1.7.0 and it is full of improvements and significant changes to improve..."
 pubDate: "Apr 15 2022"
 heroImage: "/img/posts/u276NX7h8.webp"
 ---

-We are launching [WeekToDo](https://weektodo.me) 1.7.0 and it is full of improvements and significant changes to improve the usability of the application, as well as new features to provide more and more to the user.
+We are launching [Weektodo](https://weektodo.me) 1.7.0 and it is full of improvements and significant changes to improve the usability of the application, as well as new features to provide more and more to the user.

 ## Open at system startup and run in the background